Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2 id="relationships">👫 An Enneagram 8 in relationships</h2>

 Enneagram Type 8 individuals can be complex partners in relationships.

 On one hand, they are fiercely loyal and protective of those they care about and can be generous and supportive.
+But they can also be dominant and controlling in their relationships.

-They are also direct in their communication, which can be refreshing for some partners but be off-putting for others.
+Type 8s prefer direct communication in their relationships, which can be refreshing for some partners but be off-putting for others.

-Type 8 individuals can also be dominant and controlling in their relationships.
 They may struggle to compromise with their partners, leading to conflicts and power struggles.
-Additionally, their tendency to avoid vulnerability can make it difficult for them to connect emotionally with their partners or express their feelings in a supportive and nurturing way.
-Their partner may be one of the few people that the 8 can actually be vulnerable with.
+They have a tendency to avoid vulnerability can make it difficult for them to connect emotionally with their partners.
+Many 8 partners want the 8 to express their feelings and show more empathy.

+However, for context, the Enneagram 8 partner may be one of the only people that the 8 has actually been vulnerable with.

+<h3>Tips for an Enneagram type 8 in a relationship</h3>

-To have a successful relationship with an Enneagram Type 8, it is essential to communicate openly and honestly while respecting their need for independence and autonomy.
+To have a successful relationship with an Enneagram Type 8, it is essential to communicate openly and honestly.

+8s need their need for independence and autonomy and their partners need to know that.
 It can be helpful to establish clear boundaries and expectations early on in the relationship and talk about what compromise will look like.
 It also may be helpful for Enneagram Type 8 individuals to be vulnerable early on so that later, when conflict does arise, being vulnerable will feel foreign.
 An 8s partner should try to gently coax out the softness in the 8.

-If they can get at the 8's soft underbelly, it will be an excellent place for cuddles and whooshy boosting.
+If an Enneagram 8's partner can get at the 8's soft underbelly, it will be an excellent place for cuddles and warm feelings to come out.

 Learn more about <a href="/blog/enneagram/enneagram-types-in-relationships">other types in relationships</a>